BlerinaP/udagram/documentation/Pipeline_description.md

 * Frontend steps:
     1. Spin Up Environment: install node js and its packages
-    2. Preparing Environment Variables:  exports all environment variables from CircleCI configuration to a .env file
+    2. Preparing Environment Variables: exporting environment variables from CircleCl config
     3. Checkout: go to the root directory
     4. Install dependencies: install packages in package.json
     5. Install aws cli: to implement aws cli commands used in deployment